perturbo-code/perturbopy/docs/source/postproc/tutorials/ephmat.rst

     si_ephmat.phdisp.units
     >> 'meV'

+Please see the section :ref:`handling_kpt_qpt` for more details on accessing information from :py:attr:`.Ephmat.kpt` and :py:attr:`.Ephmat.qpt`, such as labeling the k, q-points and converting to Cartesian coordinates.

 The ephmat calculation interpolates the deformation potentials and e-ph elements which are stored in dictionaries :py:attr:`Ephmat.defpot` and :py:attr:`Ephmat.ephmat`, respectively.
 Both are :py:class:`UnitsDict` objects.
 The keys represent the phonon mode, and the values are (num_kpoints x num_qpoints) size arrays.

 .. code-block :: python